Kupi403/UEFA-RAP-REACT/README.md

 - Categorized video library with archive
 - Sequential video playback for educational use
 - Simple and intuitive user interface
+- New learn feature - draw selected clips and test your knowledge before exam

 ### 🛠 Technologies